kaosat-dev/Blenvy/tools/bevy_blueprints/README.md

     ie  *Collider:
             * Cuboid(Vec3)
             * Sphere(radius)
+- [ ] deal with enums variants that do not have any data: ex   {
+          "title": "Mesh"
+        }

 - [x] remove / change use of ComponentDefinitionsList
     - when filling the list, use the long_name as index ie items.append((str(index), item.name, item.long_name)) => items.append((item.long_name, item.name, item.long_name))